szymciogrosik/warehouse-app/README.md

 5) **Repo strings to update**

-Replace every `angular-firebase-accelerator` with your local app name.
+Replace every `warehouse-app` with your local app name.

 In those files, provide a Firebase app ID:
 - `.firebaserc`